ArduPilot/ardupilot_wiki/dev/source/docs/using-sitl-for-ardupilot-testing.rst

 Accessing log files
 ===================

-SITL supports both blogs and DF logs (same as other types of ArduPilot ports).
-The DF logs are stored in a "logs" subdirectory in the directory where you start SITL.
-You can also access the DF logs via MAVLink using a GCS, but directly accessing them in the logs/ directory is usually more convenient.
+SITL supports both Block Logging and SD card storage DataFlash logs (same as other types of ArduPilot ports).
+The SD card logs are stored in a "logs" subdirectory in the directory where you start SITL.
+The Block Flash logs are stored in the blackbox.bin file.
+You can also access the logs via MAVLink using a GCS, but directly accessing SD card emulated logs in the logs/ directory is usually more convenient.

-To keep your blogs organised it is recommended you start SITL using the "--aircraft NAME" option.
+To keep your logs organised it is recommended you start SITL using the "--aircraft NAME" option.
 That will create a subdirectory called NAME which will have flight logs organised by date.
 Each flight will get its own directory, and will include the parameters for the flight plus any